onionj/pybotnet/docs/tutorial_user_guide/add_custom_script.md

 3.  create new custom script
 4. we import Context to recive requests and system data
 5. get context
-6. get admin command from context
+6. get admin command from context and return it to admin!

 In the code above, we added a script that returns `pong <message>` for us when we execute the `\ping <message>` comment.